 - and, if done well, to improve the user experience!

 Need to master Divi?
-Discover my training which will guide you step by step in the understanding and use of Divi!
+Discover my training that accompanies you step by step in the understanding and use of Divi!
 Learn more about Divi training.

-3 - Create your custom slider in 3 steps
+3 - Create your custom cursor in 3 steps

-You don't need any skills to create your own custom slider, but the hardest part is choosing the right image.
-Also, you will probably need image editing software to set the right size.
+No skills needed to create your custom cursor but the bulk of the job lies in choosing the right image.
+Also, you will certainly need image editing software to set the right size.

-Don't forget that the image must have a transparent background to get a better rendering = use .png.
+Remember that the image must have a transparent background to get a better rendering = use images .png.

-If you want to use emojis, go to a site that allows you to download the emoji in PNG.
-Not all of them do, but I suggest Emojipedia.org.
+If you want to use emojis, visit a site that allows you to download emoji in PNG.
+Not all offer it but I suggest the site Emojipedia.org.

 You can use your logo(s).